 Hyperthyroidism refers to the overactivity of the thyroid gland, that is, the gland releases more thyroid hormone than is required in your body.
 The overexpression of thyroid hormones can lead to various noticeable symptoms in the body of a female.
 The symptoms that are caused due to the overexpression of thyroid hormone are listed below.

 Trouble in sleeping

 The thyroid gland helps regulate the activity and metabolism of the brain.
 Therefore, fluctuations in the levels of thyroid hormone can lead to changes in the pattern of your sleep.
-If in case you feel insomniac, that is, the inability to sleep properly during the sleeping hours, it may indicate the need of getting a thyroid test done.
+If in case you feel insomniac, that is, the inability to sleep properly during the sleeping hours, it may indicate the need of getting a thyroid test in Delhi.

 Weight fluctuation is highly related to the levels of thyroid hormone in your blood.
 If in case, the levels of your thyroid hormone increase it results in an unexpected and unexplained weight loss.
 Sudden weight loss is an important marker for hyperthyroidism.